CLI

 depot ci run --workflow .depot/workflows/ci.yml

-If you have uncommitted changes relative to the default branch, the CLI automatically detects them, uploads a patch to Depot Cache, and injects a patch-application step after actions/checkout in each selected job.
+If you have local changes relative to your branch's remote state, the CLI automatically detects them, uploads a patch to Depot Cache, and injects a patch-application step after actions/checkout in each selected job.
+For branches that exist on the remote, the patch contains only unpushed changes.
+For local-only branches, the patch is relative to the default branch.

 Flags